arha/flipper-dcf77/README.md

 # Flipper DCF77
-Now with 1.4.3 FZ superpowers!

-Sends the DCF77 time signal on Flipper's 125khz LFRFID antenna.
-This lets you update [radio clocks](https://en.wikipedia.org/wiki/Radio_clock).
-Defaults to 77.5khz.
-The baseband signal is output on C3.
+Compiled against 1.4.3.
+It's a radio clock emulator lab.

+[Radio clocks](https://en.wikipedia.org/wiki/Radio_clock) set clocks around the world using very slow messages.
+It can do DCF77, but many other OOK protocols too.
+Both the baseband signal and the RF signal can be output.
+You can even debug it or use it as a reference for other radioclock projects - you can output the signal to SubGHZ (and hear it on something like a Baofeng), on its piezo buzzer or on its LED.

+It uses its internal LF antenna to do a very bad emulation of 77.5 kHz.
+With some receivers, it does better if you try 125 kHz - the Flipper's resonant frequency - and move it very close, overloading it.
+With some receivers it does nothing.
+If you want to build a (home/room level) antenna, either try using through a tuned ferrite rod to ground, or with a transistor driven by the RF signal output.
+It's not really RF though, a 77.5 kHz signal from the Flipper won't travel more than a few meters.
 Building a portable antenna for the LF/VLF band is left as an exercise for the reader.

 # Features

+* Wonky time experiments:
+  1. you can make time stop or go backwards
+  2. you can alter the time speed - how many seconds must pass to increment the time sent?
+1 minute as usual, or 5?
+You could consider every 10 seconds a full minute, so minutes would pass by 6x faster.
+Good to shoo away annoying guests.
+Better if they have a radioclock watch.
-* Wonky time experiments: stop time, use a preset, or make minutes go slower/faster.
-NOTE: this only changes the timestamp the Flipper sends; to alter space-time you will need an expansion board
+  3. NOTE: this only changes the timestamp the Flipper sends; to alter space-time you will need an expansion board
-* LF frequency configurable 20-200khz
+* LF frequency configurable 20-200 kHz
-* LF test mode signal
+* LF test signal
-* Supports multiple time signals: DCF77, WWVB, MSF, JJY, BPC, BSF and HBG
+* Supports multiple time signals: DCF77, WWVB, MSF, JJY, BPC, BSF, and HBG
-* Improved debugging: configurable GPIO output: baseband & RF, LED, buzzer and of course - SubGHZ output
+* Improved debugging: configurable GPIO output: baseband & RF, LED, buzzer and, of course, SubGHz output
-* GPIO baseband / RF output, LED preview and buzzer tone selection for debugging
 * Simulate bad reception (selective TX): can send only x/y frames, ie 1/3, 7/24, etc

-# technical details
+# Technical details

-### Now with ~~more clicks needed to make it run~~ a real flipper UI!
+### Yes, it finally has an UI!

 * It works on every clock I own _eventually_.
 DCF77 is slow, it sends a complete update once per minute.
 Sometimes it works on the first try, sometimes I have to wait more than 5 attempts.
-* The baseband signal encodes 1 as an 800ms mark, 0 as a 900ms mark.
-The minute marker on second 59 lasts 1000ms.
-There's also a PSK modulation which FZ is not doing.
-* The transmitter is not off between marks, but is still transmitting at reduced power.
-This is rarely visible outside Germany.
-FZ is also not doing this.
-* The antenna is highly mistuned for this purpose (sending 77500Hz on a 125000Hz aerial is about 33% off).
-* Debug mode: OOK (carrier) and FSK (FM) on 433.670 - tune in with a NFM receiver
-* SubGHz TX has a timeout / safety stop now, in case you forget to turn it off
+* I only had limited hardware to test HBG and JJY, so support there is less certain.
+MSF, WWVB, BPC, and BSF currently have better protocol-side coverage than real-world validation.
+* Not doing anything but timed OOK.
+No PSK, no FSK.
+* FZ does not do power modulation, it is simply on/off.
+The real transmitter modulates between full and reduced power.
+* The internal LF antenna is bad and you should feel bad for abusing it.
+* SubGHZ debugging (FSK and especially 100% FSK) is probably not great on CC1101 long term.
+There's a TX timeout option included.

-# todo
+# Todo

-* simulate it just as a timezone offset (for changing clocks around your house according to your country's choice of DST madness)
+* simulate it as a simple timezone offset (for changing clocks around your house according to your country's choice of DST madness)
 * Test it on citizen stuff: DCF77 ☑, WWVB ☑, MSF ☑, JJY ☑, BPC ☑, BSF ☑, HBG ☑.
+* ALS162 is PM and it is a significant effort from OOK.
+I'll need a good receiver first.
-ALS162 is going to be tricky with its phase modulation.
-RBU might work
+* RBU might work someday